HarryLovesCode/Vulkan-API-Book/chap3/windows.md

 # Coming Back to `WinMain`

 Here's the entry point to our program.
 It will replace the normal main method.
-We're going to be using the setup outlined [here](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644936(v=vs.85.aspx) to act as the main application loop.
 The code looks like this:

 ```cpp
 MSG message;